Home / Baltic / Cottage Cheese Mashed Potatoes (Creamy & High Protein)

 Yes!
 Cottage cheese goes really well with mashed potatoes.
 They add:

 No worries!
-You can use dried herbs, just use about 1/3 the amount since dried herbs are more concentrated.
+You can omit them and just flavor with a bit of salt and pepper.
+Or you can use dried herbs, just use about 1/3 the amount since dried herbs are more concentrated.
 Dried chives and dill work beautifully, or try dried parsley with a pinch of garlic powder for a different twist.

 The cottage cheese is pretty essential to this recipe’s magic, but you could try a dairy-free cottage cheese alternative if you can find one.
 Swap the butter for vegan butter and use a plant-based milk or cream.